JoshArmi/cdd_workshop/README.md

 2. Run `make contract-test` or `make contract-test-examples` to show that the same failing tests exist
 3. Fix the backend code
 4. Restart the backend container
+5. Validate that the fixes work by running `make contract-test`

 ### Extension